hpzhang94/zhp_archive.github.io/index.md

 ## News

-- 06.2024: :fire: one survey paper to wrap up my Ph.D study <a href = "https://arxiv.org/abs/2406.11289" target="_blank">[on text summarization]</a> is available on arXiv.
+- 06.2024: 🔥 one survey paper to wrap up my Ph.D study <a href = "https://arxiv.org/abs/2406.11289" target="_blank">[on text summarization]</a> is available on arXiv.
-- 06.2024: :fire: one research paper <a href = "https://arxiv.org/abs/2406.12169" target="_blank">[on LLM knowledge distillation]</a> is available on arXiv.
+- 06.2024: 🔥 one research paper <a href = "https://arxiv.org/abs/2406.12169" target="_blank">[on LLM knowledge distillation]</a> is available on arXiv.
 - 05.2024: Successfully Completed My Ph.D. at UC Davis.
 Officially Dr. Zhang! :tada::mortar_board:
 - 04.2024: I will join the information and computer science (ICS) department at <a href="https://www.ics.hawaii.edu/"><u>University of Hawaii at Mānoa</u></a> this Augest.
 Aloha!
 - 03.2024: one research paper is accepted to NAACL 2024.